Raphael-johanne/hacker/README.md

 DESCRIPTION
 -----------

-Hack is an open source program to hack unprotected websites for SQL injection. if you do not want to be hacked, protect your site!
+Hack is an open source program to hack unprotected websites to SQL injection. if you do not want to be hacked, protect your website !

 GENERALITY
 -----------